|Birth: ||Oct. 17, 1839|

 |Death: ||Apr.
 18, 1910|

 Vermont Adjutant General.
-Son of Vermont legislator and probate judge Alexander H. Gilmore and Mary May (Child) Gilmore.
-Educated at New London Academy.
-Began farming.
-Joined Company D, 8th Vermont Volunteer Regiment, 1861.
-Served until being mustered out in 1864, rising in rank to regimental supply sergeant.
-Commended on numerous occasions for arranging timely acquisition and distribution of food, ammunition and equipment.
-Returned to Vermont farm.
-Fairlee Town Treasurer for over 39 years.
-Vermont House, 1878.
-Vermont Senate, 1882.
-Colonel on staff of Governor Barstow, 1882-83.
-Elected Quartermaster General, Vermont National Guard, 1886.
-Appointed Inspector and Adjutant General, September, 1900.
-Elected Quartermaster, Inspector and Adjutant General, November, 1900, serving until his death.
-Commencement speaker, Norwich University, 1902.
-Member, Reunion Society of Vermont Officers.
-Member, Grand Army of the Republic.
-President, Orange County Agricultural Society.
-Sons of Union Veterans post in Williamstown was named for him.
+The son of Vermont legislator and probate judge Alexander H. Gilmore and Mary May (Child) Gilmore, he was educated at New London Academy and began farming.
+He enlisted in the Army for the Civil War, joining Company D, 8th Vermont Volunteer Regiment in 1861.
+He served until being mustered out in 1864, rising in rank to regimental supply sergeant, and earning commendations for arranging timely acquisition and distribution of food, ammunition and equipment.
+After the war he returned to his Vermont farm and became active in politics and government, including serving as Fairlee Town Treasurer for over 39 years.
+Gilmore won election to the Vermont House in 1878 and the Vermont Senate in 1882.
+From 1882 to 1883 he was a Colonel on the staff of Governor John Barstow.
+He was elected Quartermaster General of the Vermont National Guard in 1886, and was named Adjutant and Inspector General in September, 1900.
+Gilmore served in this position until his death.
+He was a member of the Reunion Society of Vermont Officers, and Grand Army of the Republic, and served as President of the Orange County Agricultural Society.
+The Sons of Union Veterans post in Williamstown was named for him.

 Mary T. Haselton Gilmore (1839 - 1917)